1. How much space is available to me on the Datastore via DataSync?

 1. I have added DataStore as external storage but when a file is changed on DataStore, the local desktop client does not update.

-- The initial client side sync works fine from DataStore
+- The initial client side sync works fine from DataStore and any subsequent modification or addition of files/folders performed on the local desktop client end are synced successfully to DataStore.

 2. What do the different statuses of my ownCloud desktop client mean?